trozzelle/awesome-political-tech/README.md

 # Awesome Political Tech

-At the same time that getting good people into office has never been more important, running an effective political campaign has never been more complex.

 Effective campaigning in 2024 means bringing together a wide array of tools to bridge the physical reality of running a field program and digital demands of brand awareness, fundraising, and mass communication, often wrangling data that is both overwhelming and quickly-outdated.
 Political campaigns are almost always understaffed, underfunded, and out of time.

 This is a (growing) curated collection of high-quality platforms, tools and resources for running political or advocacy campaigns.